lorenzo-rod/2DPhysicsEngine/README.md

     cd build
     ```

-3. Run CMake to configure the project:
+3. Run CMake to configure the project in release mode:
     ```sh
-    cmake ..
+    cmake -DCMAKE_BUILD_TYPE=Release ..
     ```

 4. Build the project: